stephen-hlx/overcooked/README.md

 may not be easy to reach a conclusion that all these sequences are allowed, or in other words, the system does not break after each of all these sequences.

-By exhausting all possible sequences, Overcooked verifies whether or not the distributed system's invariants are honoured during and after these sequences of actions, in which case we can be confident that the system's correctness is guaranteed.
+By exhausting all possible sequences, including simulating failures like network partition, Overcooked verifies whether or not the distributed system's invariants are honoured during and after these sequences of actions, in which case we can be confident that the system's correctness is guaranteed.

 Overcooked currently supports
 [only JAVA](https://github.com/stephen-hlx/overcooked-rust), and it requires